-If you climb long enough, then sooner or later you’re going to find that you need to wear a climbing helmet.
+If you go rock climbing long enough, then sooner or later you’re going to find that you need to wear a climbing helmet.
 It’s a simple fact of life that rock is hard and your head is soft.
 If you regularly wear a climbing helmet you will live long and prosper.
 It’s best to get in the habit of wearing a helmet on your first day of climbing and then wear it every day after that.
 Make your climbing helmet part of the essential climbing gear you always take with your for a day outside.
 Both your head and your momma will thank you.

 Rock is Unforgiving